Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

-This ideal high pass filter's jump discontinuity will introduce Gibbs ringing.
-We tried tapered transition windows, but the improvement was minimal and this made the filter less intuitive to use.
-As discussed in the next section, this filter is used almost exclusively with the MAD filter, which detrends frequency structure, reducing the size of the low Fourier components before this filter is run.
+This ideal high pass filter's jump discontinuity in frequency space will introduce Gibbs ringing \citep[i.e., oscillation across the band-pass;][]{wilbraham, gibbs}, in the time domain.
+We tried using tapered transition windows \citep[][]{blackman, hann}, where the transition is a smooth function, but the improvement was minimal, and this made the filter less intuitive to use.
+As discussed in the next section, this filter is used almost exclusively with the MAD filter, which de-trends frequency structure, reducing the size of the low Fourier components before this filter is run.
 As shown in the right most panel of Fig.~\ref{fig:composite}, some ringing is visible, however it is near the noise level, and thus not of great concern.